ab2005/imageloaderlib/README.md

 ![alt text](http://facebook.github.io/stetho/static/images/inspector-network.png)

-View hierarchy is supported!
+You application view hierarchy is supported!
 Lots of goodies such as instances virtually placed in the hierarchy, view highlighting, and the ability to tap on a view to jump to its position in the hierarchy.

 ## Contributions
 TODO:

 ## Changelog
 TODO

 ## License
 TODO: